-When, as in GRD, the asymptote of the weighting function f is at L = 0, the situation is subtler and appears to depend on the exact rate at which f decays.
+When, as in GRD, the asymptote of the weighting function f is at L=0, the situation is subtler and appears to depend on the exact rate at which f decays.
 We will consider only GRD, as it is the best-motivated example in the literature.

-In fact, GRD does not converge to an additive, Paretian axiology on any interesting range of populations.
+Uniquely among the axiologies we consider, GRD does not converge to an additive, Paretian axiology on any interesting range of populations.
 Roughly speaking, this is because, as the background population gets larger, the weight given to the best-off individual in X becomes arbitrarily small relative to the weight given to the worst-off-smaller than the relative weight given to it by any particular additive, Paretian axiology.
-Nonetheless, it turns out that GRD does converge to a separable, Paretian axiology.
-We'll explain this carefully, but perhaps the most important take-away of this discussion will be that, given a large background population, GRD leads to some very strange and counterintuitive results.
-The limiting axiology will be critical level leximin, defined by the following conditions:

 20That is, there is some k such that f is convex on the interval (k, ∞) .
-The assumption of eventual convexity is simply a technical assumption to be used in Theorem 6 below.
+The assumption of eventual convexity is often satisfied, but is primarily a technical assumption to be used in Theorem 6 below.